bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:14 AM CT, March 10</p>
+<p class="updated_time"> Latest data: 06:28 AM CT, March 10</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 77°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 9° *colder* than today.
+Today's high is 74°, which is 8° **warmer** than yesterday.
+Tomorrow is expected to be 6° *colder* than today.

 Currently:

-- 59°
+- 58°
-- Partly Cloudy
+- Mostly Clear
 - 96% humidity
-- 10 mph wind
+- 8 mph wind
-- 41% cloud cover
+- 25% cloud cover
 - 29 AQI 🟩
 - 0.09 inches of rain expected in the next 48 hours